Ford Raptor: Chassis specifications

 As with the previous generation, the Raptor retained Fox Racing internal-bypass shocks with external reservoirs.
 With larger shocks (3 inches, from 2.5), wheel travel increased to 13 inches for the front axle (13.9 for the rear).
 An all-new transfer case was introduced; a torque-on-demand system, the design combined the on-demand capability of all-wheel drive with the durability of four-wheel drive.
 With a widened track over the F-150, the Raptor again used a leaf-sprung rear axle and upper and lower A-arms for the front axle.
 For 2019, the Fox Racing shocks were updated with "Live Valve" capability, automatically adjusting for the terrain.

 As before, 35-inch all-terrain tires were fitted to 17-inch wheels; as a rare option for a mass-produced vehicle, Ford offered beadlock wheels to prevent tire bead separation from the wheel at low pressures.

 Powertrain

-In a significant departure from its predecessor, the second-generation Raptor was not offered with a V8 engine, instead using a high-output second-generation 3.5L EcoBoost gasoline V6.
-Using a detuned version of the engine used in the Ford GT, rated at 450 hp and 510 lb-ft of torque, the twin-turbo EcoBoost is also shared with the Lincoln Navigator.
+In a significant departure from its predecessor, the second-generation Raptor was not offered with a V8 engine.
+Instead, it uses a high-output second-generation 3.5L EcoBoost twin-turbocharged gasoline V6, which is a detuned version of the engine used in the Ford GT, rated at 450 hp and 510 lb-ft of torque, which it also shares with the Lincoln Navigator.
 The 2017 Raptor marked the debut of the 10-speed 10R80 automatic transmission, the first non-commercial vehicle fitted with a 10-speed transmission (of any type).